Skip to content

 Ralph Lauren Listed by coinbasecartel Ransomware Group

 On April 12, 2026, fashion company Ralph Lauren appeared on the leak site of the coinbasecartel ransomware group, confirming that internal files had been exfiltrated during a ransomware attack.
-The number of people whose information was exposed remains unknown, but anyone who has shopped with the company, applied for a job there, or had their details stored in its systems could be affected.
+The number of people whose information may have been exposed remains unknown, but anyone who has shopped with the company, applied for a job there, or had their details stored in its systems could be affected.

 Public reporting indicates that Ralph Lauren was listed on the coinbasecartel ransomware leak site on April 12, 2026.
 The group claims to have stolen internal files during a ransomware incident.
 No specific volume of records or exact data types has been publicly detailed, but ransomware incidents of this nature routinely involve customer records, employee information, vendor contracts, and financial documents.
 The company has not yet released an official statement confirming the breach or the scope of data involved.